Best Gfo Media For Reef Tank Phosphate Removal

 GFO (also known as Granular Ferric Oxide is designed to get rid of phosphate in the water of aquariums.
 It can be utilized as a treatment or tool to reduce phosphate levels that are too high however it is safe to use for daily use in aquariums that have a high bio load, where phosphate levels are not controlled by other methods of removal.

-Each tank is distinct and distinct in regard to the proper phosphate levels.
+Each tank is distinct and distinct regarding the proper phosphate levels.
 We have found that the majority of tanks between 0 and 3 years old must be kept at phosphate levels lower between 0.01 and 0.04 PPM for the best outcomes.

 Aquariums that are more mature and have been operating for two to three years or more and have a large colony of corals that are mature can be run with higher levels of Phosphate without any issue.